stefanuddenberg/starter-academic/content/home/manuscripts.md

  # CSS class.
  css_class = ""
 +++
+**Uddenberg, S.**, Thompson, B., Griffiths, T. L., &amp; Todorov, A. (under review).
+Iterated learning reveals stereotypes of facial trustworthiness that propagate in the absence of evidence.

+Albohn, D. N., **Uddenberg, S.**, &amp; Todorov, A. (under review).
+A data-driven, hyper-realistic method for visualizing individual mental representations of faces.

+Gandalf, N., **Uddenberg, S.**,  &amp; Todorov, A. (under revision).
+A comprehensive semantic space for describing and evaluating faces.

 **Uddenberg, S.**, &amp; Scholl, B. J. (under review).
 Angrier = Blacker?: The influence of emotional expression on the representation of race in faces, measured with serial reproduction.

 **Uddenberg, S.**, &amp; Scholl, B. J. (under review).
 Ten angry men: Serial reproduction reveals that angry faces are represented as more masculine.